Content Marketing on a Shoestring:

 Strategy 5: Repurpose Relentlessly

-According to industry survey data, many UK businesses use a mix of creating platform-specific content and repurposing across channels.
-According to efficiency specialists, repurposing is crucial for stretched budgets.
+Many UK businesses use a mix of creating platform-specific content and repurposing across channels.
+Repurposing is crucial for stretched budgets.

 Transform Formats Systematically